phosae/phosae.github.io/content/post/2023-http-range-and-play-mp4-in-browser.md

 description: ""
 tags: ["http","go","range request", "byte serving", "web"]
 author: "Zeng Xu"
 summary: "HTTP range request is a widely used feature when it comes to file resource.
 Besides covering basic concept of range request, this blog show how HTTP range request works in browsers.
-Behaviors of Chrome, FireFox and Safari are coverd.
-Serveral sample HTTP servers written in Golang are used to trick browsers."
+Behaviors of Chrome, FireFox and Safari are coverd. several sample HTTP servers written in Golang are used to trick browsers."

 comment: true
 toc: true